Back to blog

 Do I need to code to implement AI agent use cases in Heym?

 No. Heym's visual canvas lets you build complete agentic workflows by connecting nodes without writing orchestration code.
-Configure the LLM node with a system prompt, connect tool nodes (HTTP Request, Database Query, MCP Tool), enable Agent Mode, and Heym runs the reasoning loop automatically.
+Configure the LLM node with a system prompt, connect tool nodes (HTTP, DataTable, MCP Call), enable Agent Mode, and Heym runs the reasoning loop automatically.
 Python Code nodes are available for custom logic, but the majority of use cases in this guide can be built entirely without them.

 Conclusion